1cbyc/EVM-AutoTransfer-Bot/README.md

 # Contributing

 I'd appreciate contributions to this project.
-I made it open-source because I feel a bit rusty with my python skill.
+I made it open-source because I feel a bit rusty with my Python programming skill (it's been a while).
 If you have ideas for imrpovements, bug fixes, or even new features, feel free to submit pull requests.
 I would review it.

 # License